checkbox/checkbox/checkbox-gui/README.rst

-Plainbox GUI
+Checkbox GUI
 ============

-Plainbox GUI is a Qt/QML GUI running over D-Bus to control Plainbox.
+Checkbox GUI is a Qt/QML GUI running over D-Bus to control Plainbox.

 Folder layout/structure

 gui-engine/		Contains the D-Bus framework and C++ plugin which represents
 				plainbox classes/API

-gui-ihv/		Contains the QML/Qt "skin" which is used to drive IHV use
+checkbox-gui/   Contains the QML/Qt "skin" which is used to drive testing.
-				cases.
                 There may be other "skins" created later...

 External Documentation Links
 ============================

-How to test and work with gui-ihv code
+How to test and work with checkbox-gui code
 ======================================
-To test gui-ihv:
+To test checkbox-gui:
 	Software Needed:
 		QT Creator (2.7.0 or greater)
 		Ubuntu.Components 0.1 - This is part of the Ubunutu distribution